MicrosoftDocs/VBA-Docs/api/Project.Application.TaskDeliverableCreate.md

 The  **TaskDeliverableCreate** method is equivalent to the **Create Deliverables** command on the **Deliverable** drop-down menu on the **Task** tab of the Ribbon.
 If the selected task has no deliverable, the **Create Deliverables** command creates one.
 If the selected task has a deliverable, **Create Deliverables** shows an active icon, and selecting the command deletes the deliverable.

+> [!NOTE]
- **Note**  You cannot create a task deliverable until you publish the project and create a project workspace.
+> You cannot create a task deliverable until you publish the project and create a project workspace.
 You also cannot create a deliverable on a summary task.

 ## Example